hahaxun/mmf/website/docs/challenges/textvqa_challenge.md

 TextVQA Challenge is available at [this link](https://textvqa.org/challenge/).

-In MMF, we provide the starter code for various baseline models for this challenge.
+In multimodelity, we provide the starter code for various baseline models for this challenge.
 TextVQA dataset will also be automatically downloaded during first training.

 In this tutorial, we provide steps for running training and evaluation with M4C model on TextVQA dataset and generating submission file for the challenge.
 The same steps can be used for other models.

 ## Installation

-Follow the prerequisites for installation of mmf [here](https://mmf.sh/docs/getting_started/installation).
+Follow the prerequisites for installation of multimodelity [here](https://multimodelity.sh/docs/getting_started/installation).

 ## Training and Evaluation